 In her present role as Chief Administrative Officer, Isken is learning more about the business, in support of the company’s long-term succession and business continuity planning activities.
 She is responsible for running the administrative office, which includes administrative oversight of some of the same types of activities she performed all those years ago.
 One big difference she sees is that the company has grown large enough that it takes quite a few people now to handle tasks related to the company’s rotary seal product line — so no more seal inspection for Isken!
 After two years of being back on the job, and working closely with Daniel Alvarez, Isken has also regained her QA Manager title.
 It’s funny how the more things change, the more they stay the same.

 Isken resigned back in 1995 because she felt an obligation to be a full-time mother.
-Her-stay-at-home adventure began on August 31, 1995, when she left to raise her young daughter Zoe.
-Later a second child, Seth, was born, which cemented her decision to stay at home and be a full-time mother.
+Her stay-at-home adventure began on August 31, 1995, when she left to raise her young daughter Zoe.
+Later a second child, Seth, was born, cementing her decision to stay at home and be a full-time mother.
 Now the children are grown.
 Zoe is working in Los Angeles as a Branded Content Specialist, and Seth, is attending Loyola Marymount University in Los Angeles, where he is studying Finance.

-During her time away from KEI, Isken was busy with the children and with other creative notions.
+During her time away from KEI, Isken was busy with the children and found time to pursue her creative interests.
 She has had — and still has — a strong love affair with mosaic artistry.
 She began creating her own designs and selling to friends and neighbors, and eventually selling them at nearby holiday markets.
 This creative spirit is still strong in her life, but she is now too busy to create and design, although she hopes to get back to it one day.

 Isken has also been very involved with the outreach activities of her church.
 She has supported the Outreach Committee for several years by providing necessary site visits to the various organizations that the church funds.
-These visits included asking the really hard questions.
+These visits included asking tough questions.
 Once the answers were received, the challenging work of evaluating the organizations was next, followed by giving the church a recommendation.

-Isken also volunteered at a homeless shelter downtown called Lord of the Streets, which some of the most rewarding work that she encountered.
+Isken also volunteered at a homeless shelter downtown called Lord of the Streets; this was some of the most rewarding work that she undertook.
 She found that connecting needy people with the right resources to be a very satisfying outcome.
-Isken has long-supported, and now is the chair of, the outreach activities that support her church’s parishioners who have lost loved ones.
+Isken has long supported, and now is the chair of, the outreach activities that support her church’s parishioners who have lost loved ones.
 She is tasked with organizing up to 20 volunteers who go out into the city to deliver lilies at Easter and poinsettias at Christmas.
 Isken says that seeing the face of a grieving person light up gives her the satisfaction of knowing the volunteers are doing something worthwhile.

 Although many of her beloved volunteer activities have been put to the side for now, Isken has found returning to work at Kalsi Engineering, Inc. fulfills her in a different way.
-Supporting her father and the family business allows her to experience new and different challenges which allows her to develop and mature in new and different ways.
+Supporting her father and the family business allows her to experience new and different challenges that bring her the opportunity to develop and mature in new and different ways.